TELEPHONE USAGE GUIDELINES:

 equipment will be billed at rates similar to those for equipment that would normally be provided by the University.
 The equipment must be registered with, and

-b.
-Data connections - When available, the University will provide data connections.
-Requests for all data circuits should be initiated by a work order request emailed to the Telecommunications office.
+Data connections - Requests for data circuits should be initiated by a work order request emailed to the Telecommunications office.
 Installation charges will be billed to the department or person requesting the service.

-3. Enhanced features, i.e., speed calling, call park, call forwarding, transfer, conference, etc.: will be provided to faculty and staff at no additional charge whenever possible.
+Enhanced features, i.e., speed calling, call forwarding, transfer, conference, etc. will be provided to faculty and staff at no additional charge whenever possible.